-If you have been on Instagram at all this Halloween season, you’ve probably seen the most adorable Macarons from the parks that are Cookies and Cream Mummy Mickey Macarons.
+If you have been on Instagram at all this Halloween season, you’ve probably seen the most adorable Macarons from the parks… the Cookies and Cream Mummy Mickey Macarons.

 What a mouthful huh?
-Well, as someone who has been using baking to help aid in my mental health, I had to try to make some Copycats.
-And let me tell you, they are soooo good, if a little sweet (but really, I don’t think I’ve ever had a macaron not be super sweet, have you?).
+Well, as someone who has been using baking to help aid in my mental health, I had to try to make some copycats.
+And let me tell you, they are soooo good, and a little sweet (but really, I don’t think I’ve ever had a macaron not be super sweet, have you?).

-If you have never made Macarons before because you think they are too intimidating, I found this video by Tasty to be super helpful in learning and getting more confident.
-Even still, I must let you know I’m only 3 for 10 for successes/failure rate (mostly because the other recipes I had tried to do were no good.
-This is the best one that I have found and had success with, with some of my additional tips and tricks to help make it easier for someone that doesn’t do this all the time.)
-If you are worried, buy the Ground Almonds instead of Almond Flour as it does work, it just requires more sifting and turns out slightly grittier than the flour.
+If you have never made macarons before because you think they are too intimidating, I found this video by Tasty to be super helpful in learning and getting more confident.
+Even still, I must let you know I’m only 3 for 10 on my successes/failure rate (mostly because the other recipes I had tried to do were no good).
+This is the best one that I have found and had success with, with some of my additional tips and tricks to help make it easier for someone that doesn’t do this all the time.
+If you are worried, buy the ground almonds instead of almond flour as it does work, it just requires more sifting and turns out slightly grittier than the flour.

-First thing first is to Age your Egg Whites.
-Separate your egg whites from your egg yokes and cover and put in the fridge for 24-48 hours before making the macarons.
-This sounds weird, but it will help your meringue not to become overmixed and is a small step to ensure a better success rate.
+First thing is to age your egg whites.
+Separate your egg whites from your egg yokes, cover, and put in the fridge for 24-48 hours before making the macarons.
+This sounds weird, but it will help your meringue not become over-mixed and is a small step to ensure a better success rate.
 You can skip this step if you forget to do it, but it can make it easier.
 Bring them out of the fridge an hour before baking to bring them up to room temperature (which helps them to whip better as well).
 I also recommend making sure your butter is out and coming to room temperature at this point for your buttercream filling.